Fique: History

-The Indigenous peoples of the Americas extracted and used the fique fibers to make garments, ropes, and hammocks—among many things—for several centuries before the arrival of Spanish conquerors.
+The Indigenous peoples of the Americas extracted and used the fique fibers to make garments, ropes, and hammocks—among other things—for several centuries before the arrival of Spanish conquerors.

 In the 17th century, Dutch colonists carried the plant from their Brazilian colonies in Pernambuco to the island of Mauritius.
-The native inhabitants of the island learned to use the fibre and called it caraguatá-acú, croatá-acu or gravatá-acú.
+The native inhabitants of the island learned to use the fibre and called it caraguatá-acú, croatá-acu or gravatá-acú, its Portuguese names.

 The fibre was also introduced to St. Helena, India, Sri Lanka, Algeria, Madagascar, East Africa, Mexico and Costa Rica.

 In the 18th century, in Dagua, Valle del Cauca, Colombia, the priest Feliciano Villalobos started the first rope and wrapping materials manufacturing industry; his products were made of fique.
-In 1880 the Colombian government reported a yearly production of three million kilograms of fibres, the exportation to Venezuela of two million, the fabrication of five millions pairs of alpargatas and four million metres of rope.
+In 1880, the Colombian government reported a yearly production of three million kilograms of fibres, the exportation of 200,000 kilograms to Venezuela, and the fabrication of five millions pairs of alpargatas, 300,000 pairs of sacks and four million metres of rope.

-Between 1970 and 1975 the fique industry suffered a crisis brought about by the development of polypropylene, which costs less and is produced faster.
+Between 1970 and 1975, the fique industry suffered a crisis brought about by the development of polypropylene, which costs less and is produced faster.

-Today, fique is considered the Colombian national fibre and is used in the fabrication of ethnic products, Colombian handicrafts and recently (since July 2007) has been used for the heat protectors (handmade in Barichara) placed around the Colombian coffee cups sold in the Juan Valdez coffee shops worldwide.
+Today, fique is considered the Colombian national fibre and is used in the fabrication of ethnic products, Colombian handicrafts and, since July 2007, has been used for the heat protectors, handmade in Barichara, that are placed around cups of the Colombian coffeesold in Juan Valdez coffee shops worldwide.